jamesplease/redux-resource/docs/api-reference/get-status.md

   will consider these `NULL` states as `pending: true`.

-- If you're using React, we recommend computing your `getStatus` values in `mapStateToProps` and passing them in as props.
+- If you're using React, we recommend computing your `getStatus` values in `mapStateToProps`, and then passing them in as props into your component.
 That way, you have access to this information in all of the lifecycle methods of your component.